A healthy coast and sea, managed for the greatest wellbeing of the community, now and into the future.

 Principles and processes - the Marine Estate Management Authority and the Marine Estate Expert Knowledge Panel are currently undertaking a five-step decision making process in providing advice to the NSW Government.
-This process, informed by ten underpinning principles for managing the marine estate is outlined in Managing the NSW Marine Estate: Purpose, Underpinning Principles and Priority Setting (MEMA 2015).
+This process, informed by ten underpinning principles for managing the marine estate is outlined in Managing the NSW Marine Estate: Purpose, Underpinning Principles and Priority Setting (PDF, 2373.94 KB).
 Step one of the process involved identifying community benefits and threats to the marine estate.
 A threat and risk assessment was then carried out against the identified community benefits.
 The Threat and Risk Assessment Framework for the NSW Marine Estate (MEMA 2015) provided technical guidance on step two.
-Guidelines for assessing management options for the NSW marine estate (MEMA 2017) currently provide a methodology to review, develop, assess and recommend management responses to priority threats and opportunities identified for the NSW marine estate which are steps three and four, respectively.
+Guidelines for assessing management options for the NSW marine estate (PDF, 596.9 KB) currently provide a methodology to review, develop, assess and recommend management responses to priority threats and opportunities identified for the NSW marine estate which are steps three and four, respectively.

 Work commenced to date:

-- Marine Protected Area Policy Statement (Policy Statement) – the Policy statement outlines the future role and purpose of marine protected areas in marine estate management.
+- Marine protected area policy statement (policy statement) – the policy statement (PDF, 561.57 KB) outlines the future role and purpose of marine protected areas in marine estate management.
 This Policy Statement supersedes the former NSW Government policy paper “Developing a representative system of marine protected areas in NSW – an overview” (November 2001).
 Read more

-- Statewide Threat & Risk Assessment (TARA) – the TARA represents step two in the five-step decision making process and identifies the threats and their associated risk levels (minimal, low, moderate or high) to the environmental assets and the social and economic benefits derived from the NSW marine estate.
+- Statewide threat and risk assessment (TARA) – the TARA represents step two in the five-step decision making process and identifies the threats and their associated risk levels (minimal, low, moderate or high) to the environmental assets and the social and economic benefits derived from the NSW marine estate.
 Read more

-- Marine Estate Community Survey – the Survey commissioned in 2014 by the Authority as part of step one identified community views and values in relation to the NSW marine estate.
-These views have and will continue to underpin policy development and priority projects in the NSW marine estate.
+- Marine estate community survey – the survey commissioned in 2014 by the Authority as part of step one, identified community views and values in relation to the NSW marine estate.
+These views have and will continue to underpin policy development and schedule of works (PDF, 189.81 KB) in the NSW marine estate.
 Read more

-- Ocean Beaches & Headlands – As part of the NSW Government’s response to the Audit in 2013, an amnesty was placed on shore-based recreational line fishing restrictions from ocean beaches and headlands in mainland marine park sanctuary zones.
-An assessment of the impact of these activities was undertaken by the Panel and reviewed by the authority.
+- Ocean, beaches and headlands – As part of the NSW Government’s response to the Audit in 2013, an amnesty was placed on shore-based recreational line fishing restrictions from ocean beaches and headlands in mainland marine park sanctuary zones.
+An assessment of the impact of these activities was undertaken by the Panel and reviewed by the Authority.
 The outcomes of this initiative are pending.
 Read more

 Government re-sets the priorities for marine estate management